jApprove/japprove/README.md

 `gradle approve`

 During a batch process it is possible to see all changes and approve each file.
+To approve the changes of all files, use the command:

+`gradle approve --all`

+To approve the changes of a specific file, use for example:

+`gradle approve --file=sorting1`

-6. To highlight the changes of a specific file, use for example:
+To highlight the changes of a specific file, use for example:

 `gradle diff --file=sorting1`

-7. To approve the changes of a specific file, use for example:

-`gradle approve --file=sorting1`

 ## Components